jhonsonlee/sentiment-analysis-with-sagemaker/README.md

 You can view your limit by looking at the EC2 Service Limit report which can be found here: https://console.aws.amazon.com/ec2/v2/home?#Limits.
 Your limit for each instace may be `0`.
 Therefore, you need to submit a request to increase the limit to `1`.

+### Access the Notebook

+Open the `SageMaker Project.ipynb` with Jupyter Notebook and enjoy scripting.

 ## Warning
 When you are not working on this project, make sure that the endpoint are `SHUT DOWN`.
 You are charged for the length of time that the endpoint is running so if you forget and leave it on you could end up with an unexpectedly large bill.